leviysoft/mockingbird/grpc-configuration.md

 For newly created stubs v2 will be created unary method description.
 But existed stubs will fail requests.
 To migrate already existing stubs set mongo uri in `application.conf` and run the migration script `GrpcStubV4Migration.scala` in `migration` module.
-Method description information will be taken from the randomly stub with the highest priority of the scope (persistent, ephemeral, countdown).
+Method description information will be taken from the random stub with the highest priority of the scope (persistent, ephemeral, countdown).